 You can also take a confidential and anonymous self-assessment about your reactions.
 This short list of questions may help you decide how important it is to see a professional for further evaluation.

 Take the next step: Make the connection.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for MST-related issues that help them improve their lives.
 It can be difficult to deal with the problems caused by MST on your own, so talking to your family and friends can be an important first step.
 You can also consider connecting with:

-- Your family doctor: Ask if your doctor has experience treating Veterans with sexual trauma or can refer you to someone who does
+- Your doctor.
+Ask if your doctor has experience treating Veterans with sexual trauma or can refer you to someone who does.

 - A mental health professional, such as a therapist or counselor

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans and every VA Medical Center has a Military Sexual Trauma Coordinator on site who can work with you; Vet Centers also have staff who are specially trained to help with the effects of military sexual trauma.

 - A Sexual Assault Response Counselor (SARC).
 If you are an active duty or National Guard Service member, SARCs are available 24/7 every day of the year to help you decide if you want to officially report your trauma and to help you get care; each branch of the military has Sexual Assault Response Counselors that you can contact through Military OneSource (1-800-342-9647).